ethereumjs/ethereumjs-monorepo/packages/common/README.md

 - [EIP-4345](https://eips.ethereum.org/EIPS/eip-4345): Difficulty Bomb Delay to June 2022
 - [EIP-4399](https://eips.ethereum.org/EIPS/eip-4399): Supplant DIFFICULTY opcode with PREVRANDAO (Merge) (`experimental`)

-## Bootstrap Nodes
+### Bootstrap Nodes

 You can use `common.bootstrapNodes()` function to get nodes for a specific chain/network.

-# EthereumJS
+## EthereumJS

 See our organizational [documentation](https://ethereumjs.readthedocs.io) for an introduction to `EthereumJS` as well as information on current standards and best practices.

-If you want to join for work or do improvements on the libraries have a look at our [contribution guidelines](https://ethereumjs.readthedocs.io/en/latest/contributing.html).
+If you want to join for work or carry out improvements on the libraries, please review our [contribution guidelines](https://ethereumjs.readthedocs.io/en/latest/contributing.html) first.

-# LICENSE
+## License

 [MIT](https://opensource.org/licenses/MIT)